eduvinagre/aula1-backend-cubos-jogoP5/README.md

-This is a simple project made for the Ifood Cubos Academy BackEnd Course
+This is a simple project made for the iFood Cubos Academy BackEnd Course